floitsch/toit-discord/README.md

 For the default authorization link, go to the "General" tab, and change the Authorization Method to "In-app Authorization" in the "Default Authorization Link" section.
 Choose "bot" and the permissions the bot should have.

+## Features and bugs
+Please file feature requests and bugs at the [issue tracker](https://github.com/floitsch/toit-discord/issues).